-Clinton, Missouri police officer shot and killed late Sunday night
+Suspect sought in killing of Clinton, MO officer

 They also say Officer Michael was able to return fire, but they do not know if the suspect was hit.
 The suspect then fled the scene and his whereabouts is unknown.

-A Person of interest in the incident is Ian McCarthy of the Clinton area.
-Sergeant Bill Lowe of the Missouri Highway Patrol told KSHB the traffic stop was in regard to a registration violation.
+A Suspect in the incident is 39-year-old Ian McCarthy of the Clinton area.
+McCarthy, who was initially a person of interest, is considered armed and dangerous.

+Sergeant Bill Lowe of the Missouri Highway Patrol Said the traffic stop was in regard to a registration violation.

+Police believe McCarthy is on foot and still in the Clinton area, which is roughly 75 miles southeast of Kansas City.

 Sgt.
 Lowe said there’s no dash cam or body cam video available of the incident.